tajo/react-range/README.md

 min: number;
 ```

-The minimal distance between two values.
+The minimal distance between two `values`.
 Can be decimal.
 Default is `1`.

 ### allowOverlap (optional)